dusklang/dusk/README.md

 One example where typestate would be useful is in enabling memory safety features like Rust's borrow checker to be implemented in user-level code:
 ```
 // Strawman typestate declaration syntax, inspired by Rust's `impl` syntax.
-This adds the typestate enclosed in curly braces to every instance of the specified type (in this case, every type).
+This adds the typestate
+// enclosed in curly braces to every instance of the specified type (in this case, every type).
-// Think of it like appending struct field.
-These can be accessed on an instance using `instance.typestate.insert_field_name_here`
+// Think of it like appending a struct field.
+These can be accessed on an instance using
+// `instance.typestate.insert_field_name_here`
 typestate[T] T {
     // Same rules as the Rust memory model: you can have aliasing or mutability, but not both.
     borrow_status: enum {